calwy/calwy.github.io/index.md

 Within the main server, I deployed several applications such as:

--  Wazuh: Configured a security platform that utilizes protection for endpoints on local devices, ensuring real-time threat detection
+-  **Wazuh**: Configured a security platform that utilizes protection for endpoints on local devices, ensuring real-time threat detection
--  Pi-Hole: Deployed a network-wide ad blocker for DNS-level filtering
+-  **Pi-Hole**: Deployed a network-wide ad blocker for DNS-level filtering
--  Portainer: Set up an efficient container management solution for updating and maintaining docker containers
+-  **Portainer**: Set up an efficient container management solution for updating and maintaining docker containers
--  NextCloud: Set up network wide collaboration tool to maintain synchronization across devices
+-  **NextCloud**: Set up network wide collaboration tool to maintain synchronization across devices

 And on the server running the NAS I deployed:
--  TrueNAS: Set up on demand, reliable file server for centralized storage and data management between local network devices
+-  **TrueNAS**: Set up on demand, reliable file server for centralized storage and data management between local network devices

 ## 🔹Connect with me!